May 14, 2024

 €337.20 at 70

-The Irish government increased State Pension payments to boost living standards and improve the financial sustainability of Ireland's older people and long-term carers.
+In 2024, the Irish government increased State Pension payments by €12 per week to help address rising living costs and improve the financial sustainability of retirement for Ireland’s older population and long-term carers.

 Article written by